farmera/sare_grant/how_plants_see.md

 * Multispectral cameras are tuned to capture multiple, narrow bands of light.
 * The 'spectral signature' of a plant can help us understand its health and productivity.

-An alternative to consumer-grade RGB cameras is a more expensive camera designed from the ground up to function as a truly narrow-band multi-spectral instrument.
+An alternative to consumer-grade RGB cameras are more expensive cameras designed from the ground up to function as a narrow-band multi-spectral instruments.

 ![](img/sequoia.png)
 ###### Figure 3.
 Narrow band spectral response of a Parrot Sequoia camera.